Mahammadnajaf/StudentDatabaseApplication/README.md

 # StudentDatabaseApplication

-Scenario: You are a Database Administrator for a university and need to
+ Database Administrator for a university and need to

 create an application to manage student enrollments and balance.